best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Document information
 Providing clear and useful document information improves usability.

-The accessibility regulations require the title field and information about document language to be complete ([success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) and [3.1.1 language of page](https://www.w3.org/TR/WCAG21/language-of-page)).
-It is best practice to also fill in the author and keyword fields.
+The accessibility guidelines require the title field and information about document language to be complete ([success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) and [3.1.1 language of page](https://www.w3.org/TR/WCAG21/language-of-page)).
+It is usability best practice to also fill in the author and keyword fields.

 ### Adding document information
 Go to ‘File’, then ‘Info’ and fill in the following fields: